mamy-CS/llm-d/guides/workload-autoscaling/README.md

 ## Installation

-WVA is installed automatically as part of the base llm-d inference-scheduling stack.
-The helmfile will automatically install both prometheus-adapter and WVA from the published Helm repository when you deploy the inference-scheduling stack.
+WVA is installed as part of the workload-autoscaling guide, which includes the base llm-d inference-scheduling stack plus WVA and prometheus-adapter.
+The helmfile in `guides/workload-autoscaling/` will automatically install all components.

 ### Step 1: Configure WVA Values